Is Faro Portugal Worth Visiting?

 The second step was to book an apartment.
 Although Faro is a relatively small city, the options on Airbnb and Booking.com are quite extensive, and the prices are, obviously, lower compared to Lisbon or Porto.

-If you go for more than a weekend, you will need a car, as the most beautiful places are within an hour drive from Faro.
-Importantly, rent a car in advance.
+Important: rent a car in advance.
 Otherwise, you will not get a good offer, as the number of rental cars is limited.
 It is also a good idea to learn the driving do’s and don’ts in Portugal.

 Where is Faro?